Nikhil-VS1811/Details_web/README.md

 # Details_web
-Simple frontEnd for the detail
+Simple frontEnd for the details